Jane Naana Opoku-Agyemang: Minister for Education

 Between February 2013 and January 2017, she served as the Minister of Education after she was appointed by President John Mahama to serve in that role after the National Democratic Congress had won the 2012 Ghanaian general election.

 During her tenure, she spearheaded several transformative reforms aimed at improving the quality, inclusivity, and accessibility of education across the country.
 One of her significant achievements was the introduction of the Inclusive Education Policy in 2015.
 This landmark policy aimed to ensure that children with special needs could access quality education alongside their peers, promoting equal opportunities and inclusivity in Ghana’s education system.

 A key focus area during her tenure was empowering girls and advocating for gender equity in education.
 Her leadership drove the implementation of policies that tackled gender disparities, promoted higher female enrolment and retention rates, and empowered girls through education.
 Her initiatives played a pivotal role in creating more inclusive opportunities for young women across Ghana.

 Additionally, she led the conversion of 10 polytechnics across the regions into technical universities, a bold initiative that elevated the status of these institutions, broadening their academic scope and enhancing vocational education.
 This reform was instrumental in aligning Ghana’s educational framework with global trends, equipping students with practical skills for a competitive job market.

 During her tenure, Opoku-Agyemang initiated the construction of 124 Community Day Senior High Schools, known as "E-Blocks," to improve access to secondary education in underserved areas.
 By the end of her term, 50 schools were completed and operational, providing modern facilities such as science laboratories, libraries, and ICT centres.
 This initiative significantly expanded educational opportunities, particularly in rural and peri-urban communities, and underscored her commitment to addressing disparities in access to quality education.

 Opoku-Agyemang oversaw the completion of key infrastructure at the University of Health and Allied Sciences (UHAS) in Ho, including the School of Basic and Biomedical Sciences, a hostel block, and staff accommodation at its Sokode campus.
 The university was inaugurated by President John Dramani Mahama in November 2015, underscoring the government's commitment to expanding access to quality higher education and supporting the training of health professionals to address national healthcare needs.

 She also played a critical role in establishing the University of Environment and Sustainable Development (UESD) in the Eastern Region of Ghana.
 She facilitated the passage of the enabling Bill in Parliament and secured funding for the university.
-In December 2016, President John Mahama officially cut the sod for the construction of the UESD's Somanya campus.
+In December 2016, President John Mahama officially cut the sod for the construction of the UESD Somanya campus.